 Brittany Beaches - Plage de l’Écluse Dinard

 This fine sandy beach in Dinard is great for a family day out – safe for swimming and wide enough for all manner of beach games, you can kick back with a book in the sunshine while the kids run wild.
-Although quite a popular spot for locals and visitors, you can always find somewhere to lie your towel – and with the promenade behind, there’s plenty of places for a bite to eat.
+Although quite a popular spot for locals and visitors, you can always find somewhere to lay down your towel, and with the promenade behind, there are plenty of places for a bite to eat.

-Brittany is a magnet for surfers looking for lesser-known surf spots, and although this is quite a well-known surf beach, it remains uncrowded – outside of the main summer months, anyway.
-When it gets to summer, Saint Tugen has a few lifeguards posted because the swell is so huge and the currents are strong (making it a risky place for a swim).
+Brittany is a magnet for surfers looking for lesser-known surf spots, and although this is quite a well-known surf beach, it remains uncrowded outside of the main summer months, anyway.
+When it comes to summer, Saint Tugen has a few lifeguards posted because the swell is so huge, and the currents are strong (making it a risky place for a swim).
 So, if you visit outside of summer, take care if you want to go for a dip.
-A beautiful and wild surf beach with reliable waves in all tides, for all experiences.
+A beautiful and wild surf beach with reliable waves at all tides for all experiences.

 La Palue Brittany Beaches

-Known as ‘the end of the Earth’, the Crozon Peninsula is peppered with unspoilt beaches, hidden coves and great hikes… it’s also home to our third best beach in Brittany, La Palue.
-Relatively uncrowded, rich in wildlife, and with a sweet nearby village – you’ll escape the crowds and get a taste of real Brittany.
-Although surfing tourism hasn’t hugely picked up yet in La Palue (which adds to its charm)… it’s known for its consistent breaks and great waves – it’s surfable in all tides!
+Known as ‘the end of the Earth’, the Crozon Peninsula is peppered with unspoilt beaches, hidden coves and great hikes.
+It’s also home to the third of our Brittany beaches, La Palue.
+Relatively uncrowded, rich in wildlife, and with a sweet nearby village, you’ll escape the crowds and get an authentic taste of Brittany.
+Although surfing tourism hasn’t hugely picked up yet in La Palue (which adds to its charm), it’s known for its consistent breaks and great waves – it’s surfable in all tides!

 Brittany Beaches -Saint-Pierre-Quiberon

-This seaside resort in the north of the Quiberon Peninsula has a rugged charm, like most of Brittany’s beaches.
-Surrounded by coastal wilderness, the area is good for cycling and walking – however its main draw is its array of water-based activities.
+Like most Brittany beaches, this seaside resort in the north of the Quiberon Peninsula has a rugged charm.
+Surrounded by coastal wilderness, the area is good for cycling and walking; however, its main draw is its array of water-based activities.
 With a national sailing school, it’s great for lovers of sailing, but you can also take on kayaking, diving, kitesurfing and sand yachting.

 The gorgeous island of Belle-Ile lies just off the coast of Brittany and is naturally punctuated with sandy bays, rocky inlets, and surf beaches (60 beaches in total!).
-It was difficult to pick a favourite, but we landed on Les Canons, a remote beach with fine sand, clear water and generally not another person in sight!
+It was difficult to pick a favourite, but we settled on Les Canons, a remote beach with fine sand, clear water, and generally no one else in sight.
 Live that French island life, mon chérie.

 Brittany Beaches - Ile Vierge

-Another beach that belongs to the Crozon Peninsula, Ile Vierge in Morgat is a natural beauty.
+Another beach on the Crozon Peninsula, Ile Vierge in Morgat, is a natural beauty.
 Not the easiest to get to, you have to walk down steep, crumbly terrain from the car park (so this isn’t a good option for those with little ones or reduced mobility)… however, the beach that awaits you is well worth the effort!
-The dramatic scenery and white sand make for beautiful views, while the clear waters and caves are great for snorkelling and swimming.
+The dramatic scenery and white sand create beautiful views, while the clear waters and caves are ideal for snorkelling and swimming.

-This sandy, golden stretch in Saint-Malo goes for 3km, meaning that even when it’s busy it never really feels like it.
+This sandy, golden stretch in Saint-Malo spans 3km, meaning that even when it’s busy, it never really feels crowded.
 Voted the best beach in France in TripAdvisor’s 2018 Traveller’s Choice Awards, whatever kind of beach day you’re looking for, you can get it at Plage du Sillon.
-Fully supervised, you can be confident in the knowledge it’s a safe beach for the kids, there are all the facilities you could need – along with a bar and a restaurant, it’s great for a slow amble along the water’s edge, as well as windsurfing, kiting and sand yachting.
-You can even visit a spa that overlooks the beach and offers treatments like sea walking and yoga on the beach!
+Fully supervised, you can be confident in the knowledge that it’s a safe beach for the kids; there are all the facilities you could need – along with a bar and a restaurant, it’s great for a slow amble along the water’s edge, as well as windsurfing, kiting and sand yachting.
+You can even visit a spa that overlooks the beach and offers treatments such as sea walking and yoga on the beach.

 Baie Des Trepasses Brittany Beaches